MerakiShubh/MerakiShubh/README.md

 - **Project 1:** [Videotube](videotube.merakishubh.com) -A full-stack Videotube project showcasing efficient video management, user authentication, and seamless frontend-backend integration using modern tech stacks.
 - **Project 2:** [SnapGram](snapgram.merakishubh.com) - A full-stack web application where you can post your awesome pictures with descriptions; authenticated users can like and comment on posts, and you can do the same on others
+- **Project 3:** [SnapGram](editsync.merakishubh.com) - Collaborate seamlessly in real-time with editSync, the ultimate online code editor designed for developers to code, debug, and communicate together effortlessly.

 <!-- ---